Home

 Extreme Protection

 If the receiver input circuitry is very sensitive even a small amount of RF input power can damage it.
 In this case a multi stage RF Limiter can be used with its last PIN diode biased (by a RF coupled Schotty diode or similar circuit) so that the PIN diode trips even for a small amount of incident RF power.
-This trip point can be adjusted depending on the amount of power the RF receiver circuit can accept.
+This trip point can be adjusted depending on the

 Need More Help?
 Have An Opinion?